Siberia (1998 film)

 Siberia is a 1998 Dutch comedy film directed by Robert Jan Westdijk about a group of young Dutchmen who systematically rob tourists after having sex.
 Baywatch star Nicole Eggert has a cameo role in the film.
 The film was released on 27 August 1998 by Warner Bros. and attracted an attendance of around 54,000.

 Plot

-Goof and his best friend Hugo have a special hobby, they bed foreign female backpackers in Amsterdam, and then run off with their backpacks.
+Hugo and his best friend Goof have a special hobby, they bed foreign female backpackers in Amsterdam, and then run off with their backpacks.
 One of the friends finds it more fun to photograph their victims as a souvenir.
 When Goof falls in love with a foreign girl their hobby is in danger.